 Our measures Scale Our current performance (2019) Why is this measure important?
 1.1a.
 Residential potable water use.
-Catchment 168 litres per person per day ^e By understanding residential potable water use on a per person basis, we can learn more about how communities use water, Region 172 litres per person per day ^e and track our progress in reducing demand for potable water resources in our homes.
+Catchment 175 litres per person per day e By understanding residential potable water use on a per person basis, we can learn more about how communities use water, Region 172 litres per person per day e and track our progress in reducing demand for potable water resources in our homes.
 1.1b.
-Non-residential potable water use.
-Catchment 27 Gigalitres /year This measure helps us to understand where the hot spots are for non-residential water use, and therefore where we can prioritise Region 111 Gigalitres /year initiatives to increase access to alternative supplies or increase efficiency of water use 1.2a.
-Percent of total water use which is provided from Catchment 14.3 % By understanding the full water use picture, we can track our overall alternative water sources.
-Region 12.5 % progress in matching alternative water use for fit-for-purpose demands.
-1.2b.
-Alternative water sources that substitute potable mains water supply.
-Catchment 6 Gigalitres/year By driving an increase in alternative water supplies that will substitute potable water supplies, we will significantly reduce the Region 18 Gigalitres/year risk of future shortfalls by diversifying our water supplies and making use of resources that might otherwise be wasted.
+Non-residential potable water use Catchment 43 Gigalitres /year This measure helps us to understand where the hot spots are for non-residential water use, and therefore where we can prioritise Region 111 Gigalitres /year initiatives to increase access to alternative supplies or increase efficiency of water use.
+1.2a.
+Percent of total water C use which is provided from alternative water sources Catchment 2.7 % By understanding the full water use picture, we can track our overall progress in matching alternative water Region 12.5 % use for fit-for-purpose demands. sources that substitute supplies that will potable mains water supply supplies, we will supplies, we will supplies, we will supplies that will supplies that will supplies, we will supplie that will supplies that will supplie that will supplies that will supplie that w Catchment 5 Gigalitres/year By driving an increase in alternative water supplies that will substitute potable water supplies, we will significantly reduce the risk of future shortfalls by diversifying our water supplies and making use of resources that might otherwise be wasted.